 My recent scholarly publications examine: photographic iconicity; textual and visual narratives of conflict and conflict-instigated displacement in Northern Ireland, and official government responses to displacement; 'legacy' issues and oral history archives; and, memorialization in Northern Ireland.
 Currently, I'm writing a book-length project, Visual Republicanisms: Reimagining Iconic Photographs in the Post-Ceasefire Period, Northern Ireland.

-I 'm also involved in the coordination of a biennial, interdisciplinary research symposium (www.mun/ca/irishstudies/) for scholars and community members on topics related to Irish Studies (Ireland-Newfoundland connections, Republic of Ireland, Northern Ireland and the Irish language).
+I'm also involved in the coordination of a biennial, interdisciplinary research symposium (www.mun/ca/irishstudies/) for scholars and community members on topics related to Irish Studies (Ireland-Newfoundland connections, Republic of Ireland, Northern Ireland and the Irish language).
 We welcome new participants; the next scheduled conference is in fall, 2019.

 My publication in the area of reproductive justice in the Republic of Ireland and Northern Ireland examines how access to legal reproductive services are shaped through and by legal and human rights instruments, domestic legislation, and judical interpretations at domestic and supra-national levels, (i.e. European Court of Human Rights and European Court of Justice).
-Recent scholarly publications examine citizen engagement in public referenda, Constitutional abortion reform, and privacy and abortion access in the Republic of Ireland.
+Recent scholarly publications examine citizen engagement in public referenda, constitutional abortion reform, spatiality and travel, and privacy and abortion access in the Republic of Ireland.

 Largely based on location in Newfoundland and Labrador, my interest and research in photographs and visual analyzes extend to historical photographic collections of women volunteer workers at the International Grenfell Association in Northern Newfoundland and coastal Labrador.